llarsen71/PyPE/doc/index.rst

 start of the tag.

-* The ``=`` indicates that the python code is a variable or a function call and that the result should be written to the LaTeX document in place of the tag.
+* The ``=`` indicates that the python code is a variable or a function call and that the result should be written to the output document in place of the tag.
 * The ``>`` and ``<`` items also cause the value to the written to the file.
   However, in this case, the text will take up the same length as the tag if